 - Natural disaster

-Patterns of addiction often take root in trauma, and exploring past trauma can be a useful tool during addiction treatment.
+Patterns of addiction often take root in trauma and exploring past trauma can be a valuable tool during addiction treatment.

 Attention-deficit/hyperactivity disorder is characterized by patterns of inattention or impulsive and hyperactive behavior that make functioning difficult.
-People with ADHD often struggle with executive function, meaning that it is very difficult to stay focused on tasks like work, school, or personal activities.
+People with ADHD often struggle with executive function, meaning staying focused on tasks like work, school, or personal activities is complex.
 ADHD has often been diagnosed in children and young adults in school and treated with certain prescription drugs that can cause issues with addiction and misuse.

 Do any of these mental health conditions sound like conditions that you experience?
 They may play a role in your experience of addiction, too.
-To learn more about co-occurring disorders and mental health treatment, contact Spokane Falls Recovery Center at 844.962.2775.
+To learn more about co-occurring, capable mental health treatment, contact Spokane Falls Recovery Center at 844.962.2775.